 Your post can be made redundant if the business that employs you closes down, or closes down at the location where you work, or if there is no longer a need to employ someone (or to employ as many people) in the business to do what you do.

 The company will always look for alternatives to redundancy such as redeployment, retraining, short time working, recruitment restrictions, reduction in overtime and cost-cutting in other areas.

 If redundancies cannot be avoided the company may ask for volunteers for redundancy.
-We will aim to keep the number of compulsory redundancies to a minimum.
+We will keep the number of compulsory redundancies to a minimum.

-If the need for compulsory redundancies arises, the selection of employees will be in accordance with objective criteria, and there will be consultation with employees throughout the redundancy process.
+If the need for compulsory redundancies arises, the selection of employees will be in accordance with objective criteria, and there will be consultation with employees, or elected representatives throughout the redundancy process.
 Employees will be notified at the earliest opportunity about the potential redundancy situation and of the company’s proposals.